rgzafra11/Excel_Sales_Analytics/README.md

 - DAX (Data Analysis Expressions) for creating custom calculations and measures

--Data modelling and relationship building using Power Pivot
+- Data modelling and relationship building using Power Pivot

 - Crafting dynamic reports and dashboards with Pivot Tables